Your first days at Surrey

 If you wish to open a bank account, there is a Santander Bank in the centre of the main campus, outside the library, where you can open an account for just one semester or longer.
 Alternatively, there are branches of all the major banks and building societies in Guildford town centre.

-To open an International Student Current Account at the Santander Bank on campus, you will need to take with you:
+To open a Current Account (one semester students) OR an International Student Current Account (full-year students only) at the Santander Bank on campus, you will need to take with you:

 - Your passport or national ID card (EU students)